-I only grew up with two grandparents -- both passing away before I was a sophmore in high school.
+I only grew up with two grandparents, and both passed away before I was a sophomore in high school.
 It actually doesn't have much to do with them being older, they all died before the age of 75 (two in their 50s!).
 Still, the fact that Noah has five energetic, long-life-ahead-of-them grandparents is incredible.
-Aside from Justin and I, of course, they're his favorite people on the planet: There's 'Bama (grandma -- but when he calls "Oh, Grandma!" it sounds like "OBAMA!"), Papa (above), Nana (my 40-something mother-in-law), Papa-Two-Dogs (my father-in-law) and Grand-Mary (my step-mother-in-law).
+Aside from Justin and I, of course, they're his favorite people on the planet: There's 'Bama (grandma -- but when he calls "Oh, Grandma!" it sounds like "OBAMA!"), Papa (above), Nana (my 40-something mother-in-law), Papa-Two-Dogs (my father-in-law who has ::ahem:: two dogs) and Grand-Mary (my step-mother-in-law).
 They're all healthy, vibrant, extremely loving people who Noah is so lucky to have.
 And not only that, but he has 8 Great Aunts, 7 Great Uncles, 3 Great-Grandmothers, 2 Great-Papas and 1 Great-Great-Grandma.
 (Phew!
 That's a lot of love.)

 I can't imagine my children not knowing the most important people in my life.
 I've never met my mother's mother, and I know that just kills her.
 As much as I hear stories about her, see pictures of her, she's like this mythical person who I can only imagine.
 And at the same time: I'm so lucky to have such an extensive support system -- such an incredible group of people to love, take care of and help my child.
 I just can't imagine doing it without them all.